Starlink Review (Updated March 2026)

 USA & UK: The Bombshell Update

-Elon Musk and Starlink have dropped a bombshell on the internet industry.
-By completely scrapping the upfront hardware cost for residential users and adding new competitive priced plans they have transformed from a niche "rural-only" saviour into a mainstream juggernaut ready to compete with the big boys.
+Elon Musk (who owns Starlink) and Starlink have dropped a bombshell on the internet industry.
+By offering £0/$0 upfront hardware in select markets (via either a no-cost rental option, or a 12-month commitment offer with fees if you cancel/move early) and adding new competitive priced plans they have transformed from a niche "rural-only" saviour into a mainstream juggernaut ready to compete with the big boys.
 This bold move has triggered the largest rating increase for any ISP in the history of our reviews.
 Let's dive in.

 New 2026 Pricing Plans

-Starlink has split its offering into Residential (Home) and Roam (Travel).
-The headline news is the shift to a rental model for home users.
-For a complete breakdown check out our guide to Starlink full pricing.
+Starlink has split its offering into Residential for home use and Roam for travel.
+The headline story is the new £0 upfront hardware options for Residential in some areas, either as a no-cost rental or a 12-month commitment offer, with terms varying by market.
+For a full breakdown, check out our guide to Starlink prices.

 🏠 Residential vs. Roam: What’s the Difference?